Italy police close in on school bombing suspect

 | MESAGNE, Italy

-MESAGNE, Italy Police investigating the school bomb attack in the southern Italian city of Brindisi have closed in on a suspect they believe set off the device that killed a 16-year-old girl, sources close to the investigation said on Monday.
+MESAGNE, Italy Police investigating the school bomb attack in the southern Italian town of Brindisi have closed in on a suspect they believe set off the bomb that killed 16-year-old Melissa Bassi, sources close to the investigation said on Monday.

-Prosecutors believe they know the identity of a man shown in surveillance video footage apparently activating a remote control that set off a bomb rigged up from gas canisters as students were arriving for lessons on Saturday.
+Prosecutors believe they know the identity of a man shown in surveillance camera footage apparently activating a remote control that set off the device as students were getting off a bus before the start of lessons on Saturday.

-He had disappeared but officials said police questioned seven people, including the man's brother, after a raid in the Sant'Elia district of Brindisi, not far from the Francesca Morvillo Falcone school where the attack took place.
+He had disappeared but police were questioning his brother, said the officials, who spoke on condition of anonymity.

-However Cataldo Motta, head of the anti-mafia unit in Lecce, which is working on the investigation, denied local media reports that the suspect had been arrested.
+However Cataldo Motta, head of the anti-mafia unit in Lecce, which is working on the investigation, denied local media reports that a suspect had been arrested.

 Fuzzy pictures of the middle-aged man, wearing a dark coat, light coloured trousers and fashionable-looking shoes, were printed in local Brindisi newspapers on Monday.

-The move forward in the investigation came on the day the funeral of Melissa Bassi was held in her home town of Mesagne, just outside Brindisi.
+The move forward in the investigation came on the day the victim's funeral was held in her home town of Mesagne, just outside Brindisi.

 Prime Minister Mario Monti cut short a visit to a NATO summit in the United States to attend the funeral, which comes as Italy has been shaken by a series of attacks on state institutions including the main tax collection agency.

-The teenager was killed and 10 others were hurt when the bomb exploded just outside the vocational institute in the Adriatic port city.
+Bassi was killed and 10 others were hurt when a bomb rigged of gas canisters hidden in a rubbish container exploded just outside Francesca Morvillo Falcone school, a vocational institute for girls in the Adriatic port city.

 Initial suspicions focused on organised crime, largely because the school was named after the wife of the murdered anti-mafia judge Giovanni Falcone, but investigators now think it was probably carried out by a lone bomber.